-- Property/Location: The location of the proposed project is constrained to the location of manganese and iron ore.
-Literature review on the prospecting right area has proven that there is iron ore present.
-Exploration targets were generated by means of literature survey.
-The site is therefore regarded as the preferred site and as such, no property alternatives were viable to be considered for this project. - Type of Activity: An alternative to the type of activity would be leaving the project area with no viable economic activities taking place.
-The current land use associated with the project area are mining related (prospecting and historical mining).
-A socio-economic impact assessment of the proposed Refentse project will be included in the impact assessment phase and the land use alternatives will also be investigated in more detail in the EIA phase once specialist investigations have been completed. - Design or Layout of the Activity: The design or layout of a prospecting project is determined by the shape, position and orientation of the mineral resource.
-It is expected that prospecting and rehabilitation will be undertaken sequentially to keep disturbed areas to a minimum.
-The scoping assessment that has been conducted for the project shows that there are no fatal flaws associated with the project location.
-However, should sensitive environments such as heritage resources, SCC etc be affected by the project layout, the site layout plan will be revised.
-The significance of the impacts will be investigated in depth during the impact assessment phase of the project. - The Technology to be used in the Activity: In terms of the proposed technologies, these have been chosen based on long term proven success in prospecting.
+- Location: The location of the proposed project components is constrained to the location with potential for the mineral resources (diamond).
+As such, no property alternatives were considered for the location of the prospecting area. - Type of Activity: An alternative to the type of activity would be farming.
+An alternative to the type of activity would be farming.
+According to the GLM IDP, there are opportunities to be developed in the mining sector, which would be supported through the prospecting project.
+It is expected that due to the low rainfall and high temperatures in the area (high evaporation rates), the agriculture potential of the area is limited.
+The land use alternatives will be investigated in more detail in the EIA phase once specialist investigations have been completed. - Design or Layout of the Activity: Since no complicated surface infrastructure will be required for this project no design and layout alternatives for the proposed project were determined.
+The applicant will revise the layout of the project should there be fatal flaws identified.
+This will be assessed in detail during the impact assessment phase of the project. - The Technology to be used in the Activity: In terms of the proposed technologies, these have been chosen based on long term proven success in prospecting.
 The prospecting activities proposed in the Prospecting Works Programme are dependent on the preceding phase (desktop studies), therefore no alternatives have been indicated.
-The location of the invasive drilling and trenching activities will be determined during Phase 1 of the Prospective Works Programme.
+The location of the intrusive drilling activities will be determined during Phase 1 of the Prospective Works Programme.
 All infrastructure will be temporary and/or mobile. - The Operation Aspects of the Activity: No permanent services in terms of water supply, electricity, and or sewage facilities will be required.
 Temporary access roads will however be constructed in areas where there are no existing access routes.
-The activities will commence with Phase 1 and undertaken as described in Section 5. - No-go Option: The option of not approving the activities will result in a significant loss of valuable information regarding the mineral status (in terms of manganese and iron reserves), present on the identified properties.
+The activities will commence with Phase 1 and undertaken as described in Section 5.

+No-go Option: The option of not approving the activities will result in a significant loss of valuable information regarding the mineral status (in terms of diamond reserves), present on the identified properties.
 In addition, should economical reserves be present, and the applicant does not have the opportunity to prospect, the opportunity to utilize these reserves for future phases will be lost.